kvatsal2000/CaseStudy_HS_App/README.md

-# CaseStudy_HS_App

-## This repository is made for the Healthscope Graduate Data Scientist Case Study.
-It contains the Interactive web app created using streamlit.
+## This repository contains the Interactive web app created using streamlit for the UCI Air Quality dataset.

 - After cloning the repo, install the required packages using: